Stake vs SelfWealth (2026):

 Is Stake better than SelfWealth?

 It depends on how you invest.
-Stake is better for regular ASX traders and investors who want zero-brokerage on a paid plan, fractional US shares, or an auto-invest feature.
-SelfWealth suits investors who trade infrequently, want no monthly subscription, or need a joint, trust, or SMSF account — which Stake does not currently support.
-Both are ASIC-regulated and CHESS sponsored, so the safety profile is similar.
+Stake is better for regular ASX traders and investors who want lower per-trade brokerage ($3 vs $9.50), US stock access with FX charged once at funding rather than on each trade, fractional US shares, or SMSF access via Stake Super.
+SelfWealth suits investors who need a joint, trust or company account — which Stake does not support — or who want Hong Kong market access, or who trade infrequently and prefer no platform at all to manage.
+Both are ASIC-regulated and CHESS-sponsored on the ASX, so the safety profile is similar.

 Are both Stake and SelfWealth CHESS sponsored?